 Making great literacy lessons easy.
 Why join Plazoom?

-World Book Day ideas and activities for KS1 and KS2
+World Book Day ideas – Easy school activities for 2026

 Celebrate World Book Day, the annual event championing reading for pleasure, with these easy, no-stress activity ideas and resources...